 Bert Fisher, the CEO of Our Community Credit Union (OCCU), heads a credit union headquartered in Shelton, Washington with over 90 employees.
-In 2007 OCCU became a member of the Passageways family, and in 2010, the credit union expanded its field of membership to include all residents in the state of Washington.
-Matt Maxwell, Passageways Director of Business Development, had the opportunity to speak with Bert as well as Mark Nault, Director of Staff Development at OCCU.
+In 2007 OCCU became a member of the OnSemble family, and in 2010, the credit union expanded its field of membership to include all residents in the state of Washington.
+We had the opportunity to speak with Bert as well as Mark Nault, Director of Staff Development at OCCU.
 They recently relaunched their OnSemble Employee Intranet portal and revealed three ways OCCU has driven sustainable growth, encouraged communication, and enabled staff and middle management to step up to a new level:

 - Communication: It’s critical to establish a creative and collaborative environment across departments, projects, and branches.
 Employees must have the tools to communicate clearly, o that goals are understood and deadlines are met.

 - Culture: When you’re looking to inspire your staff, it’s important to build an enjoyable and fulfilling workplace.
 Your intranet can foster a culture of ownership by equipping your employees with ways to create and share ideas.

 - Strategic Growth: Management must track key goals, assess inefficiencies, identify and correct negative trends, and align strategies with credit union objectives.

 What follows is a transcript of our conversation, lightly edited for clarity and length